jhcooper/HWM/README.md

-Certainly!
-Here's a README section that describes the purpose and usage of the main code:

 ## HWMDB Report Generator

 The HWMDB Report Generator is a Python script that generates a yearly report based on user inputs.
 It utilizes